Why did you bring bison back to Nachusa?

 How are Nachusa’s bison different from other herds?

-While there are other bison herds present in Illinois, they typically are on small farms and raised for meat production similar to cattle.
-The Nachusa herd is the first conservation herd in the state: their primary job is to help maintain the health of the prairie at Nachusa.
+While there are other bison herds present in Illinois, they typically are on small farms and raised commercially, similar to cattle.
+The Nachusa herd was the first conservation herd in the state: their primary role is to help maintain the ecological health of the prairie at Nachusa.

-The Conservancy has more than 20 years of experience reintroducing bison throughout the Great Plains of Iowa, Kansas, Missouri, North Dakota, South Dakota, Oklahoma, Colorado, and Nebraska.
+TNC has more than 40 years of experience reintroducing and managing bison throughout the Great Plains of Iowa, Kansas, Missouri, North Dakota, South Dakota, Oklahoma, Colorado, and Nebraska.

 How is the bison herd cared for?

 Each fall, the bison are rounded up and moved through the state-of-the-art bison handling facility where a veterinarian evaluates their health and administers vaccinations to keep the herd healthy.
 This is also the time when some animals are sorted off from the herd to go to another ranch or preserve.